nirojshrestha019/simple_flutter_chat_app_airbuddies/README.md

 # Project Name: AirBuddies
+Airport Buddies is a mobile application based on flutter which connects travelers having layovers at the same airport within that time.
+Here travelers will be matched based on common layover time.
+And they can chat or meet, and make some new friends and spend quality time in terminals instead of getting bored alone.

 1st page - Sign up and Login page.
 This page is connected to Firebase which is server provided by Google.
 Authentication is done with the help of this page.
 Testing Steps: